ChrisBeddome/animatrium_studio/README.md

 ## Installation
 Install [MariaDB](https://www.digitalocean.com/community/tutorials/how-to-install-mariadb-on-ubuntu-20-04).

-create database and user (make sure these are consistent with your environment variables)

-grant necessary privileges to user

 run `npm install` from root directory

 create `.env.local` file in the project root directory using the template: